 Writing takes place everywhere in the Chinese major, in many forms and levels of formality, including expository and creative writing as well as the art of translation, and including personal, public, and professional modes.
 Alongside expository writing in English about aspects of culture in East Asia, students also practice writing of increasing complexity in target language all through the course of their major.
 As approaches to careful observation of and careful thinking about their object, writing in English and writing in target language reinforce each other.
 Attention is also given to translation as a form of detailed interpretive commentary and as a means of examining temporally specific differences in linguistic structure, modes of argument, and perceptual and conceptual habits.
 Attention to English language writing skills in the field begins in the gateway course East Asia: Texts and Contexts.
 At the other end of the major, the capstone Senior Seminar requires writing an extensive research paper in either English or Chinese, or producing an original translation from Chinese with a critical introduction.
 For more information on writing in the major, see the EALC department website.

 Several CHIN courses, including some taught in English and some in Chinese, can count for Core requirements in HALC and Social Sciences (linguistics).
-In addition, the department strongly recommends that Chinese majors fulfill half of the core requirement in history with HIST-122 or 123, History of China I or II.
+In addition, the department strongly recommends that Chinese majors fulfill half of the core requirement in history with HIST-1301 or 1302, History of China I or II.